Log in

 South African gold, for example, has been renowned for its quality for many years and the South African ‘Krugerrand’ is one of the ‘Magnificent Seven’, the seven most famous Gold coins in the world.
 Collecting all of these seven Gold coins does not take too long, but it can be challenging.
 Some of the Gold coins in this collection are regularly sold out at the State Mints issuing them and the number of Gold coin collectors is constantly rising, despite Gold becoming more and more precious.

 The rise in the Gold price may be the reason why miniature Gold coins are proving so popular among coin collectors.
 With a diameter of only 11-13 mm, these coins are minted in solid Gold but are still affordable.
 The small size is a challenge for the minting process and only the most experienced mints in the world are issuing these small sizes.
 It is fascinating how detailed the designs can be on such small formats and many collectors have specialised in these small Gold coins for the sheer pleasure of owning such fabulous pieces of minting art.
-The London Mint Office offers such a coin with it Brilliantly Uncirculated Sovereign – Click here to find out more.
+The London Mint Office offers such a coin with the Brilliant Uncirculated Gold 1/8th Sovereign issued in 2025.

 Collecting by currency